One of the greatest products of human society is the marketplace. Webster defines it as a place where goods and services are offered for sale.

 Cloud-based communication, customer development, community building, and financial applications help small businesses acquire and manage information quickly and strategically.

 Cloud-based e-commerce has never been easier or more cost-effective for small businesses to offer, sell, and even deliver products and services 24/7/365.

 4. Talent power

-More and more, 21st century jobs don’t require employees to be under the nose of management.
+More and more, 21st-century jobs don’t require employees to be under the nose of management.
 Cloud-based employee search capability improves candidate acquisition, and cloud-based communication and collaboration tools help virtual working relationships succeed.

 5. Asset protection power

 As useful and productive as cloud computing is, it isn’t without weaknesses.
 For example, when you learn of cyber-breaches like the ones that happened to Yahoo! and Equifax, those were cloud breaches.
 We’ll leave the big guys to their own cloud security chores.
 Out here on Main Street, your worst cloud security weakness is you – and your people.
 The humans in your business.
-The strong passwords, firewalls, anti-virus programs, etc. in the world won’t save you if someone on your network opens a phishing email, or similar e-bomb.
+The strongest passwords, firewalls, anti-virus programs, etc. in the world won’t save you if someone on your network opens a phishing email or similar e-bomb.
 What’s the solution?
 Training.
 Reminding.
-And continuous reminding about what to click on and what not to click on.
+And continuous reminders about what to click on and what not to click on.

-The bad news is the cyber-criminals are moving down market.
+The bad news is that cyber-criminals are moving down market.
 They’ve arrived on Main Street, but not with real people – just computers using algorithms to attack any dummy who answers an automated ping.
 Essentially, if you don’t let one of these guys in, they won’t get in.

 Write this on a rock … Power your marketplace performance with the cloud.